Ashley Lobo: International Choreography Work

-Apart from the above, Ashley’s work has also toured extensively through his company Navdhara India Dance Theatre, which in a short period of 10 years has performed over 175 shows in 17 countries including USA, Canada, France, Germany, South Africa, Israel, Poland, Turkey, China, Bahrain, and Mexico.
+Ashley's work has also toured through his company Navdhara India Dance Theatre, which in a short period of 10 years has performed over 175 shows in 17 countries including USA, Canada, France, Germany, South Africa, Israel, Poland, Turkey, China, Bahrain, and Mexico.

 His work has also been performed at international festivals like Festival Internacional Cervantino (Mexico), The Lantern Festival (Taiwan), Karmiel Dance Festival (Israel), Shanghai Contemporary Dance Festival (China), Serendipity Arts Festival (India).

-Prominent theatres that Ashley’s work has been staged in include:
+Prominent theatres that Ashley's work has been staged in include: